tgeijten/scone-core/README.md

 motion.
 More information on SCONE, including tutorials, examples, community guidelines and documentation can be found on https://scone.software.

+The SCONE user interface is located in a separate repository: https://github.com/tgeijten/scone-studio.

 ## Installing SCONE (Windows 64 bit)

 The fastest way to get started using SCONE is to download and run the [Windows 64 bit installer](https://scone.software/doku.php?id=install).
 Check [what's new](https://scone.software/doku.php?id=changes) in the latest build!

 ## Building SCONE

 See [BUILD.md](BUILD.md) for instructions on how to build SCONE from source.
+It is advised to build [SCONE Studio](https://github.com/tgeijten/scone-studio) project instead of this project, since that includes the SCONE user interface.

 ## Running SCONE